bitovi/academy/src/react-native/18-maps/maps.md

 - Configure the Android Manifest file.
 - Add markers to a map.

-## Objective 1: View the restaurants on a map
+## Objective 1: Add a map view

+A list of restaurants is a good start, but showing them on a map would make it easier to visualize where they are.

+Let’s start by adding a map to the application.
+We’ll add a `Tab` component to switch between the List and Map views.

 <img alt="Screenshot of the restaurant view with the title “Green Bay, Wisconsin.”
 There are two tabs at the top, List and Map, with Map selected.
 The map below is centered on Green Bay.
 The bottom tab bar has icons for Place My Order and Settings." src="../static/img/react-native/18-maps/01-solution.png" style="max-height: 640px; border: 4px solid black; border-radius: 25px;"/>